pengfei99/FeatureEngineering/README.md

 features – preventing the need to rebuild the same features.
 This allows organizations to save time, resources, ensure consistency of information, and scale their AI.

+In implementation, the feature store is essentially a key-value database where the key consists of an entity (e.g. user_id) and a timestamp and the value consists of the properties of that entity (e.g. age, weight, height, sex, twitters of last hour, etc.) as-of that timestamp.

 ## 3.1 Feature store functionalities